 Everyone has a unique sense of personality.
 The description you read for each Enneagram personality type are helpful summaries; however, there will always be variances in how every individual interacts, even though they may share the same Enneagram number.

 Wings are one of the ways the enneagram uses to explain further and understand the complexities of personality.
 Enneagram wings can influence thinking and behavior because individuals will still identify with some of the core motivations of these adjacent types.
-Everyone has a dominant personality type but can also relate to each type in some way.
+Everyone has a dominant personality type but can also relate to each type in various ways.

 Why Understanding Enneagram Wings Is Important

-Understanding Enneagram wings is important because the wings of each personality type affect each type in significant ways and can be used to understand the motivations of an individual further.
-Recognizing each enneagram wing’s influence can help you avoid their weaknesses or lean into their strengths when needed.
+Understanding Enneagram wings is important because the wings of each personality type affect each type in significant ways and can be used to further understand an individual’s motivations.
+Recognizing each enneagram wing’s influence can help you avoid weaknesses or lean into their strengths when needed.

 The wings of each type can seemingly contradict the dominant Enneagram personality types they are attached to.
 Understanding these attributes provide an opportunity to grow and develop helpful characteristics further.

 Learning about enneagram wings can help you discover, enhance your journey of self-discovery, better understand others, and strengthen relationships.